vibe-project/vibe-project.github.io/projects/vibe-java-server-platform/3.0.0-Alpha1/reference/index.md

 Bridge is a module used to install your application on your desired platform.

 ### Installation
+Generally speaking, installing an application is to feed one or both of `ServerHttpExchange` and `ServerWebSocket` into the application using the bridge for the specific platform.

 With the following bridges, you can install your application with minimal effort.
 If the corresponding bridge is not listed, you need to write your own one.
 [Writing a bridge](#writing-bridges) is easier than you think.

 #### Atmosphere 2